The project is done is groups of 2-3 students.

 The prorgam uses the course provided UI as its main window

-The program gets the structures of the degrees from a defined JSON file and uses the provided interface in implementing the file handling
+The program gets the structures of the degrees from a defined JSON file

 The program is able to show the selected study program structure in the main window